Grant schemes and eligibility

 Q: Are there any topics of projects that are excluded from eligibility?

-A: No. Preference is given based on the project content as long as the project is in line with the Fund’s main mission, objectives and the Grant rules (see also the IVF official website).
+A: No preference is given based on the project content as long as the project is in line with the Fund’s main mission, objectives and the Grant rules (see also the Fund's official website).

 Q: What Countries are included in the Eastern Partnership?